 Do not have unprotected sex unless you are only doing it with one man.
 If you have a very active sexual life, then don’t do it without your partner wearing a condom.
 This is your only protection from any possible danger of getting a sexually transmitted infection.
 The fact is, a condom cannot fully protect you but it lessens the chance of you getting infected.
 It means that condoms can give a certain level of protection but it is not absolute – you still have to make sure that you are doing it with someone clean.

 Ask your partner.
 Talking to your sexual partner about their current health condition is healthier than assuming that he is clean and healthy.
 Talk to your partner before engaging.
 Also, have an open communication with your doctor about what you are doing especially once symptoms started to appear.

 Things to watch out for

-Prevention is always better than cure however, if you are already infected, early detection means higher chance of being cured.
+Prevention is always better than cure, however, if you are already infected, early detection means a higher chance of being cured.
 Women at risk of getting sexually transmitted infection must be aware of these symptoms in order to seek early medical attention.

 - Urination pattern changes and feeling pained when urinating

 - Itchiness in the private genitals that are unexplained